 PV America – Part 2 – Solar Electric Power Assoc President/CEO Julia Hamm

-The Electric Power Association (SEPA) is an educational non-profit dedicated to helping utilities integrate power into their portfolios for the benefit of the utility, its customers and the public good.
+The Solar Electric Association (SEPA) is an educational non-profit dedicated to helping utilities integrate solar into their energy portfolios for the benefit of the utility, its customers and the public good.

 Julia Hamm bio: